akirataguchi115/mscthesis/README.md

 - start describing literature gathering process from the wikipedia mit license
 ### Break activity
 - pride and prejudice
+- tekken
 ### Notes
 ad hoc notes place reserved here
 <details>
 <summary>Diary</summary>

 ## Diary
+### week 14
+thu: i'm not completely sure if i should write a systematic mapping study or a systematic literature review. ask about this from supervisor.

+wed: 2 pomodoros. finished paragraphizing kuutila et al. 2020. tomorrow should happen something

+tue: like 0.3 pomodoro or something like that. this is going reaaally slow.
 ### week 13
+thu: 3 pomodoros. it's hard. i know what to do but this thing still takes a lot of time. might not be able to finish the thesis this semester.

 wed: 3 pomodoros. i should start reading kuutila et al. 2020 and the paragraphization. long task but what are you gonna do. read the abstract. tomorrow maybe introduction if im strong enough :joy: (cope). actually managed to install chrome .deb version today and managed to collapse diary on readme and add detailed dates to timing (although im prolly not gonna finish this thesis this spring).

 tue: if god wills it i won't have to include wikipedia nor choosealicense.com to the literature if they have duplicates from the replicable license lists.
 0 pomodoro since i've been experiencing dizziness. created good pomodoros though for tomorrow.